smaerdlatigid/3D-Material-Synthesis/README.md

 To download folders from a list of google drive links use:

     gdrive_download.py --file download_links.txt --dir train

+Use the script `ScreenCapture.cs` within Unity to generate samples for a CNN

 ## Machine learning model
 Training data is augmented to account for different perspectives & small distortions (e.g. warps, rotations, translations and cropping).